Skip to main content

 What to do when you get an alert

-An alert flags the problem; Hero AI is where you work through it.
-Every alert opens in a side drawer when you click it, and the primary action button is Analyze with Hero AI.
-Clicking it opens Hero AI with a prefilled prompt containing the alert details and asks Hero AI to pull the underlying Google Ads data and recommend specific next steps.
+An alert flags the problem.
+Hero AI is where you work through it.
+Every alert opens in a side drawer when you click it.
+The primary action button is Analyze with Hero AI.
+When you click it, Hero AI opens with a prefilled prompt that has the alert details.
+The prompt asks Hero AI to pull the underlying Google Ads data and recommend specific next steps.

-The one exception is a broken connection alert, where the primary action is Go to connections instead, because Hero AI cannot reach an account whose connection is broken.
-The full walkthrough is at Acting on an alert.
+The one exception is a broken connection alert.
+There, the primary action is Go to connections, because Hero AI cannot reach an account whose connection is broken.
+For the full walkthrough, see Acting on an alert.

 Alerts resolve themselves

-Alerts auto resolve when the underlying condition clears.
-If a campaign was flagged for spending without converting and then starts converting again, the next monitoring pass marks that alert resolved and the drawer shows a resolved badge.
-Hero Marketer does not send a separate "all good now" email when an alert resolves; the resolved badge in the inbox is the signal.
+Alerts resolve themselves when the underlying condition clears.
+When a campaign is flagged for spending without converting and then starts converting again, the next monitoring pass marks the alert resolved.
+The drawer then shows a resolved badge.
+Hero Marketer does not send a separate "all good now" email when an alert resolves.
+The resolved badge in the inbox is the signal.